-Component Theory CIE Exam AAT Total Marks
+Component Total Maulza

-Type of Assessment
+Type of Assessment CIE Exam AAT Total Marks

 CIA Marks 25 05 30

 Two CIE exams shall be conducted at the end of the 8th and 16th week of the semester respectively.
 The CIE exam is conducted for 25 marks of 2 hours duration consisting of five descriptive type questions out of which four questions have to be answered where, each question carries 5 marks.
 Marks are awarded by taking average of marks scored in two CIE exams.